-- Other Banana Based Treats
+- Other Banana-Based Treats

-- Banana-flavored Snacks
+- Banana-Flavored Snacks

 Although banana peel isn’t toxic, it won’t digest or pass easily through your dog’s gut and could cause a blockage (bowel obstruction).
-Some dogs may also get an upset tummy, constipation, or have an allergic reaction.
+Some dogs may also get an upset tummy, constipation, or an allergic reaction.
 So, make sure to throw away your banana peel where your pup cannot retrieve it!
 If your dog has eaten banana peel, especially if whole, call your veterinarian for advice.

 Banana chips are not toxic, but they are not the best snack for canines.
 Some commercial preparations of banana chips are deep-fried, while others contain palm oil.
 Both can cause an upset tummy and make them put on weight if fed too often.
 Banana chips are also a potential choking hazard in small dogs or puppies.

-Banana Bread or Banana-based Treats
+Banana Bread or Banana-Based Treats

 The banana in banana bread or banana-based dog treats isn’t what could harm your dog, it’s the other ingredients often added — such as peanut butter, chocolate, or raisins — that are the danger.
 Your pup may not like the taste of raw bananas, and it’s tempting to make tasty treats, but before adding other ingredients, check that they are safe for canine consumption.

-While peanut butter can be ok in small amounts, you must check that it does not contain xylitol, an artificial sweetener.
+While peanut butter can be okay in small amounts, you must check that it does not contain xylitol, an artificial sweetener.
 Xylitol causes blood sugar to drop to dangerous levels in canines resulting in lethargy, seizures, or comas, and can be fatal.